-They are mainly associated with Christmas and can be used for a tasty treat or a traditional Christmas tree decoration.
+They are mainly associated with Christmas and can be used as a tasty treat or a traditional Christmas tree decoration.

 If you love this Christmas candy or just want to learn more, check out these 15 cool facts about candy canes.

 National Candy Cane Day is celebrated on December 26 in the United States.

 The world’s largest candy cane was created in 2011 and was 63 feet tall.

 The average-sized candy cane (5 inches) weighs roughly half an ounce and only has 50 calories.

 Candy canes do not have any fat or cholesterol.